BradleyCodeU/bradleycodeu.github.io/_apcsp/console/028ConsoleFillInTheBlankQuizGame.md

     - say incorrect, your score is ___

 Display instructions for the player.
-Create at least 5 "Fill in the Blank" style questions.
+Create at least 6 "Fill in the Blank" style questions.
 The game will **only** move on to another question when you get the question right.

 Sample Output (user input is in ** asterisk ** and should not be coded into your program)
 ```
 Console Fill In The Blank Quiz Game
-Answer the following five questions.
+Answer the following six questions.
 ___ ____ is a term for datasets so large/complex that traditional data processing is inadequate: **big boss**
 incorrect, your score is -3
 ___ ____ is a term for datasets so large/complex that traditional data processing is inadequate: **big data**
 correct, your score is 2
 a variable that can only be true or false is: **integer**
 incorrect, your score is -1
+a variable that can only be true or false is: **string**
+incorrect, your score is -4
 a variable that can only be true or false is: **boolean**
-correct, your score is 4
+correct, your score is 1
 U.S. military department that created the Internet for scientific and military communications is: **meme army**
 incorrect, your score is 1
 ```